-When New Zealand became self-governing in 1852, Hawke’s Bay was part of the Wellington province.
-At first it shared two seats on the Provincial Council and one in the General Assembly with Wairarapa.
+When New Zealand became self-governing in 1853, Hawke’s Bay became part of the newly created Wellington province.
+At first it shared two seats on the Provincial Council and one in the General Assembly (Parliament) with Wairarapa.
 Relatively little money was spent by the Provincial Council in the sparsely populated region, and discontented settlers lobbied for separation from Wellington, which occurred in 1858.

 The Hawke’s Bay Provincial Council was dominated by pastoral farmers and characterised by infighting and factional rivalry during its 18-year history.
 Conflict often arose because of personal grievances and competition to purchase Māori land, rather than differences over government business.